rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

 article provides instructions for installing the agent on a Linux &reg; server by using the Cloud Backup Updater.

-If you are using a Windows &reg; Server &reg;, see [Install the Cloud Backup agent on Windows&reg;](/how-to/rackspace-cloud-backup-install-the-agent-on-windows) for Windows&reg; instructions.
+If you are using a Windows Server &reg;, see
+[Install the Cloud Backup agent on Windows&reg;](/how-to/rackspace-cloud-backup-install-the-agent-on-windows) for Windows instructions.

 ### Considerations

-You can use Cloud Backup on any Linux&reg; server in the Rackspace Cloud except FreeBSD &reg; 9 and Debian &reg; 5.
+You can use Cloud Backup on any Linux server in the Rackspace Cloud except FreeBSD&reg; 9 and Debian&reg; 5.
 For both of these distributions, use an alternative method to back up your data.

-Also, 32-bit servers and agents on Linux&reg; are not supported.
+Also, 32-bit servers and agents on Linux are not supported.

 The agent should already be installed on servers that have the Managed Operations service level.
 See the following section to determine if the agent is already